 Clozapine is used when other medicinal products do not provide an adequate effect or cause unacceptable side effects.

-However, clozapine also requires extra control because it may cause severe side effects in a few people.
+However, Clozapine also requires extra monitoring because it may cause severe side effects in a small number of people.

 Risks and side effects